 —EPICTETUS, DISCOURSES, 4.11.6–7

-Choice—to Do and Think Right
+Choice—To Do and Think Right

 Refusal—Of Temptation

-Yearning—to Be Better
+Yearning—To Be Better

-Repulsion—Of Negativity, Bad Influences, and Falsehoods
+Repulsion—Of Negativity, Bad Influences, and What Isn’t True

-Preparation—for What Lies Ahead
+Preparation—For What Lies Ahead or Whatever May Happen

 Purpose—Our Guiding Principle and Highest Priority

-Assent—to Be Free of Deception About What’s Inside and Outside Our Control
+Assent—To Be Free of Deception About What’s Inside and Outside Our Control

 Daily Stoic Meditation: How Can I Keep My Mind Clear from Pollution?